campa-consortium/pals/source/element-parameters.md

 # Element Parameters

 Lattice elements parameters are organized into **parameter groups**.
-All groups are organized as abstract syntax trees.
+All groups are organized as dictionaries (structures).
 At the top level, there are the groups with names like `MagneticMultipoleP`, `ElectricMultipoleP`, `MetaP`, `AlignmentP`, etc.
 By convention, group names use upper camel case and it is highly recommended that this convention